mrc-ide/hipercow-py/docs/administration.md

 hipercow dide bootstrap
 ```

-which will update the bootstrap libraries for all supported versions.
+which will update the bootstrap libraries for all supported versions, for both windows and linux.
+For a specific platform, use the `--platform` argument, or for specific python versions, use as many `--python-version` tags as you like; currently we are supporting versions from `3.10` to `3.13` inclusive.

 If you want to use the current development sources (this will be more useful once we have the development bootstrap up and running: `mrc-6288`) you can do